-In this guide, we’re going to show you everything you need to know to measure your chest.
+In this guide, we’re going to show you everything you need to know about how to measure chest size for men and how to get accurate measurements.
 Please note that you will need a measuring tape, so be sure to have one handy before you get started.

-We’ve compiled the perfect resource for measuring your chest.
+Now, we compiled the perfect resource for measuring your chest if you want to stick to the traditional method.
 As you can see, we’ve broken down this simple task into seven easy steps.
 By following our helpful guide, you can be sure to achieve a great-looking, comfortable fit.

 Step 1: Get a Tape Measure

 If you’re handy with tools, you might be inclined to grab the tape measure from your tool belt.
-But that isn’t the kind of tape measure you want to use when measuring your chest.
+But that isn’t the kind of tape measure you want to use when measuring your chest width.

 Rather, we’re talking about tape measures that are made specifically for measuring fabric.
-They are highly flexible and made of cloth or plastic so that they can easily bend.
+They are highly flexible and made of cloth or plastic so that they can easily bend for more accurate measurements.

 Can’t find a fabric tape measure?
 No problem!
 You can instead use some string and a ruler.
 You’ll see what we mean by this in the steps to follow.

-When you have your fabric tape measure or string in hand, proceed to the next step to get started measuring your chest.
+When you have your fabric tape measure or string in hand, proceed to the next step to get started with measuring chest width.

 You might need some assistance with the following steps, so consider enlisting the help of someone you know.
+Figuring out your chest width measurement, just like with sleeve length, can always be efficient with a helping hand.
 In fact, you’re more likely to get an accurate measurement if somebody else is holding the tape measure for you.

-But if you don’t have anyone to provide assistance, you can still get an acceptable measurement on your own.
+But if you don’t have anyone to provide assistance, you can still get acceptable chest measurements on your own.

 Step 3: Lose Your Shirt

-Remove your shirt before attempting to measure your chest.
-Leaving it on will cause the measurement to be longer, thus affecting your true chest size.
+Remove your t shirt before attempting to measure your chest size.
+Leaving it on will cause the measurement to be longer, thus affecting your true chest measurement.
 When ready, wrap the tape measure around your upper torso.